Yvand/LDAPCP/Fix-setup-issues.md

 ## Fix setup issues

 Sometimes, install/uninstall/update of LDAPCP solution fails.
 Most of the time, it occurs when cmdlets were executed in an old PowerShell console that had stale persisted objects.
 This caused concurrency update errors and SharePoint cancelled operation in the middle of the process.
-When this happens, some LDAPCP features are in an inconsistent state that must be fixed, this page will walk you through the steps to clean this.
+When this happens, some LDAPCP features are in an inconsistent state, this page will walk you through the steps to clean this.

 > **Important:**
 > Start a **new PowerShell console** to ensure the use of up to date persisted objects, which avoids concurrency update errors.